Practical issues before you die

 There are practical issues to think about when you know you are dying.
-These might include your will, your finances and the type of funeral you want.
+These might include your:

 Financial problems can be very worrying.
 They can be especially stressful if you’ve been ill for a long time and have had to give up work because of your cancer.